Waldemar Theodore Schaller Roebling Medal Year

 Key Contributions to Economic Geology

 Schaller's work was not confined to descriptive mineralogy.
 Still, his research incorporated principles of geochemistry and thermodynamics to explain the genesis of various types of ore deposits.
-Still, he sought to understand the underlying processes that controlled the formation of ore deposits.
+Practically speaking, he sought to understand the underlying processes that controlled the formation of ore deposits.
 He emphasized the importance of understanding the chemical environment in which minerals form, leading to a more comprehensive understanding of ore genesis.

 • The Role of Volatiles: Schaller recognized the importance of volatile components, such as water and carbon dioxide, in the transport and deposition of ore-forming elements.